wp-plugins/synved-shortcodes/readme.txt

 10. Another example of the Shortcodes Editor showing a partial list of some of the shortcodes (using the new interface)

 == Changelog ==

+= 1.5.2 =
+* Prevent some conflicts with other plugins
+* Ensure tabs match look when JavaScript is disabled
+* Fix some descriptions and texts
+* Added "imitate" parameter to tabs
+* Maximize compatibility for multiple jQuery versions

 = 1.5.1 =
 * Fixed warnings introduced by WordPress 3.5